Sasha’s Acute Myeloid Leukemia Story

 Describe the actual bone marrow transplant

 It was more of a waiting game.
-I wasn’t sure if my family was going to be there or not, but luckily two of my aunts and one of my cousins came, so I wasn’t completely alone.
+I wasn’t sure if my family was going to be there or not.
+Luckily, 2 of my aunts and 1 of my cousins came, so I wasn’t completely alone.

 They told me it was going to be very quick and easy.
 It’s kinda anti-climactic, honestly.

 I had to wait for my platelets to get back up to a normal level.
-Once that happened, I had to actually live in San Diego from July until November, because I had to go to the cancer center two, three, sometimes four times a week.
+Once that happened, I had to actually live in San Diego from July until November, because I had to go to the cancer center 2, 3, sometimes 4 times a week.

 Me living so far away, I had to actually move close by the hospital, so I moved in with my brother.
 My mom was my caretaker.

 I lost my hair again.
-That was the number one thing – I had already had hair, probably around this length growing back by that time.
+That was the number one thing.
+I had already had hair growing back by that time.
 But because that chemo was so strong again, I lost all my hair.
-So, they shaved my head in the hospital at the beginning of August.
+They shaved my head in the hospital at the beginning of August.

 I just had really bad nausea and vomiting some days.
-Some days were really, really bad where I couldn’t eat or drink anything for three days straight.
-And then some days were good where I felt okay, I felt perfectly fine.
+Some days were really, really bad, where I couldn’t eat or drink anything for 3 days straight.
+Then some days were good, where I felt okay.
+I felt perfectly fine.
 It just depended on the day.

 After the Bone Marrow Transplant